truenas/middleware/docs/userguide/freenas_storage.rst

 +---------------------------+----------------+--------------------------------------------------------------------------------------------------------------+

 By default, replication occurs when snapshots occur.
 For example, if snapshots are scheduled for every 2 hours, replication occurs every 2 hours.
+The initial replication can take a significant period of time, from many hours to possibly days, as the structure of the entire ZFS pool needs to be recreated on the remote system.
+The actual time will depend upon the size of the pool and the speed of the network.
+Subsequent replications will take far less time, as only the modified data will be replicated.
+If the security policy allows it, temporarily change the "Encryption Cipher" to *Disabled* until the initial replication is complete.
+This will turn off encryption but will speed up the replication.
+The "Encryption Cipher" can then be changed to *Standard* or
+*Fast* for subsequent replications.

-The Begin and End times can be used to create a window of time where replication occurs.
-Change the default times (which allow replication to occur at any time of the day a snapshot occurs) if snapshot tasks are scheduled during office hours but the replication itself should occur after office hours.
-For the End time, consider how long replication will take so that it finishes before the next day's office hours begin.
+The "Begin" and "End" times can be used to create a window of time where replication occurs.
+The default times allow replication to occur at any time of the day a snapshot occurs.
+Change these times if snapshot tasks are scheduled during office hours but the replication itself should occur after office hours.
+For the "End" time, consider how long replication will take so that it finishes before the next day's office hours begin.

-Once the replication task is created, it will appear in the View Replication Tasks of *PUSH.*
+Once the replication task is created, it will appear in the "View Replication Tasks" of *PUSH.*

 *PUSH* will immediately attempt to replicate its latest snapshot to *PULL*.
 If the replication is successful, the snapshot will appear in the :menuselection:`Storage --> Periodic Snapshot Tasks --> View Periodic Snapshot Tasks --> ZFS Snapshots` tab of *PULL*, as seen in Figure 8.3c.
-If the snapshot is not replicated, see the next section for troubleshooting tips.
+If the snapshot is not replicated, see :ref:`Troubleshooting Replication` for troubleshooting tips.

 **Figure 8.3c: Verifying the Snapshot was Replicated**